Financial hardship support

 1800 007 007

-National Debt Helpline — free financial counselling
+National Debt Helpline — financial assistance & support

 Call us on 1300 187 610 or email hardship@fairbanksfinancial.com.au, or contact your lender directly.
 You can also complete the hardship enquiry form on this page and we will contact you within 1 business day.